Basic date and time types

 See also

-.This method is functionally equivalent to
+now(),fromtimestamp().This method is functionally equivalent to

-, but without atz
+now(), but without atzparameter.

 -